Who this applies to, and your responsibilities

 - make sure packages are correctly labelled

-- make sure packages contain the stated net quantity
+- make sure packages contain the stated net quantity, and

 - have suitable, accurate and trade-approved weighing and measuring equipment.